lior-k/fast-elasticsearch-vector-scoring/README.md

    2. `cosine`: Boolean. if true - use cosine-similarity, else use dot-product.
    3. `vector`: The vector (comma separated) to compare to.

+* Note **for ElasticSearch 7 only**:
+   Because scores produced by the script_score function must be non-negative on elasticsearch 7, I convert dot product score and cosine similarity score by using these simple equations:
+    (changed dot product) = e^(original dot product) (changed cosine similarity) = ((original cosine similarity) + 1) / 2

+    So you can use these simple equation to convert them to original score.
+    (original dot product) = ln(changed dot product) (original cosine similarity) = (changed cosine similarity) * 2 - 1

 * Question: I've encountered the error `java.lang.IllegalStateException: binaryEmbeddingReader can't be null` while running the query. what should I do?